windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

   sortReverse: true, // sort by increasing order
   flex: 0, // don't take up all available space
   width: 100, // assign fixed width in pixels
-  fixedWidth: true, // don't allow user to resize
+  fixedWidth: true, // don't allow the user to resize
-  staticWidth: true, // don't allow column to be resized when the tree is resized
+  staticWidth: true, // don't allow the column to be resized when the tree is resized
   minWidth: 50, // minimum width in pixels
   iconPath: "chrome://zotero/skin/tick.png", // icon to show in the column header
   htmlLabel: '<span style="color: red;">reversed title</span>', // use HTML in the label.
 This will override the label and iconPath property